-The flow of Water and surface reservoir follow a specific flow path; however, groundwater cannot be described in the same manner as surface flow pattern, due to the fact it is extended in large area and which is difficult to define.
+The flow of Water and surface reservoir follow a specific flow path; however, groundwater cannot be described in the same manner as surface flow pattern.
+Since it is extended in large area which is difficult to define.
 There is no need of dams and different infrastructures which are constructed for surface water use for the extraction of groundwater.
 On the other hand, wells are dug in an aquifer to pump out water as required where it is accessible beneath the ground (Bear & Cheng, 2010).
-There is no necessity to construct reservoir as in case of surface water system because an aquifer itself works as conduit and reservoir.
+There is no need to construct reservoir as in case of surface water system because an aquifer itself works as conduit and reservoir.